Roman Concrete: The Enduring Legacy of an Ancient Technology

 • Pozzolana (derived from volcanic dust) made the concrete more resistant to salt water than our modern-day concrete.

-• Amazingly, when the Roman Empire fell, the know-how to making concrete was lost.
-It was rediscovered only many centuries later in 1710 by a French engineer.
-His formula remains the basic formula used today to make Portland cement concrete.
+• Amazingly, when the Roman Empire fell, the know-how for making concrete was lost.
+It was rediscovered many centuries later, in 1710, by a French engineer.
+His formula remains the basic one used today to make Portland cement concrete.

 YOU MAY ALSO LIKE